-- The State requested a Waiver amendment, and it was approved effective April 1, 2023.
-The amendment incorporates administrative code language changes that were approved under the North Dakota Administrative Code NDAC effective October 1, 2022, further defines waiver language under the services of Environmental Modification, Non-Medical Transportation, Supervision, Residential Habilitation, Community Supports, and Adult Residential Services.
-The amendment also updates internal processes for person-centered planning, client choices, managing reasonable modifications requests.
-It also clarifies that provider enrollment is processed through a contracted entity. - Adult and Aging Services intends on drafting and submitting an amendment to the 1915 (c) Home and Community Based Services (HCBS) Waiver ND0273.R06.01 with an effective date of January 1, 2024, implement a new service, and incorporate changes in services and programming approved during the 2023 legislative changes. - This includes: - Creating a personal care with supervision service for people who need supervision and help with personal cares.
-This service will help people who have intermittent care needs throughout the day. - Update the rate methodology for Family Personal Care and Adult Foster Care and increase the Adult Foster Care cap to \$150.00 per day. - Allow up to 30 bed hold days per member/per year for individuals receiving residential habilitation or consumer support services. - Create a component service under Extended-personal care to allow for medical escort to assist individuals in accessing needed healthcare in the community. - Allows for electronic signature and virtual visits if there is an approved reason the visit can't happen in-person.
+- Adult and Aging Services submitting and received approval for an amendment to the 1915 (c) Home and Community Based Services (HCBS) Waiver with an effective date of January 1, 2024, to implement a new service, and incorporate changes in services and programming approved during the 2023 legislative session. - This includes: - Creating a personal care with supervision service for people who need supervision and help with personal cares.
+This service will help people who have intermittent care needs throughout the day. - Update the rate methodology for Family Personal Care and Adult Foster Care and increase the Adult Foster Care cap to \$150.00 per day. - Allow up to 30 bed hold days per member/per year for 115 individuals receiving residential habilitation or community support services.

+- Create a component service under extended-personal care to allow for medical escort to assist individuals in accessing needed healthcare in the community. - Allows for electronic signature and virtual visits if there is an approved reason the visit can't happen in-person.
 For example, the individual has a contagious condition, infection, etc. - Allow agency QSPs to renew every five (5) years instead of every two (2).
-Allow individual QSPs to renew every five (5) years but they must update documentation of competency or other allowable credential at 2.5 years.
+Allow individual QSPs to renew every five (5) years with updated documentation of competency or other allowable credential at 2.5 years.